-(Oliver 1997, 940 with ill.), mud, like in the round huts of the Agnuak (Ethiopia) (where the frame also includes an encircling veranda) (Oliver 1997, 2017 with ill.), or stone, like in the rectangular huts of the Hill Soaras (Bihar, India) (Oliver 1997, 940 with ill.).
+(Oliver 1997, 940 with ill.), mud, like in the rectangular huts of the Guarani (Brazil, Argentina) (Oliver 1997, 1693 with ill.), mud, like in the round huts of the Agnuak (Ethiopia) (where the frame also includes an encircling veranda) (Oliver 1997, 2017 with ill.), or stone, like in the rectangular huts of the Hill Soaras (Bihar, India) (Oliver 1997, 940 with ill.).
 In all these examples, the roof is pitched and covered with thatch, while the connections are made of vegetal lashings.
 But there are also examples where frame and cladding are independent of each other, such as the rectangular houses of the Dogon (Mali), which present an inner frame made of poles standing above ground (by resting either directly on the ground or on mud- or stone bases) and placed all along the non-load bearing walls, which are made of mud brick on a stone socle and form the cladding; the poles are forked to receive the beams of the flat roof (Guidoni 1987, 138 ff.; Oliver 1997, 2124); a similar construction is shown by the curvilinear houses of the Ashanti (Ghana), where the walls are made of 'superimposed bands of clay' (Guidoni 1987, 160, fig. 268).